 1 Project Name Target Area Street Program

-Target Area CDBG TARGET AREA
+CDBG TARGET AREA

+Target Area

 Goals Supported Capital Improvements

 Needs Addressed Community Services and Facilities

-Funding CDBG: \$100,000
+Funding CDBG: \$270,000

-Description Funds for this project will be used for residential streets that are located within the CDBG target area.
+Description Funds for this project will be used for streets that are located within the CDBG Target Area.

-Target Date 12/31/2018
+Target Date 12/31/2019

-Estimate the number and type of families that will benefit from the proposed activities 40,310 Warren City Residents - this is an Area Wide Benefit
+Estimate the number and type of families that will benefit from the proposed activities 39,562 Warren City Residents - this is an Area Wide Benefit

 Location Description Various locations within the CDBG Target Area

 Planned Activities Provide street improvements to facilitate neighborhood revitalization, infrastructure and enhancement projects.

-2 Project Name Sidewalks
+2 Project Name Program Administration

 Target Area CDBG TARGET AREA

-Goals Supported Capital Improvements
+Goals Supported Program Administration

-Needs Addressed Public Improvements
+Needs Addressed Economic Development Public Improvements Community Services and Facilities Housing and Homeless Services

-Funding CDBG: \$50,000
+Funding CDBG: \$246,564

-Description Target Area Sidewalk Program will fund the installation of sidewalks within the CDBG Target Area.
+Description Program Administration funds the operation of the Community Development Department in overseeing the projects set forth within the City of Warren.

 Target Date 12/31/2019

-Estimate the number and type of families that will benefit from the proposed activities 40,310 Warren City Residents - this is an Area Wide Benefit
+Estimate the number and type of families that will benefit from the proposed activities Administration activities do not complete the objective and outcome sections.

-Location Description Various locations within the City of Warren

-Planned Activities Provide sidewalk improvements to facilitate neighborhood revitalization.

-3 Project Name Program Administration

-Target Area CDBG TARGET AREA

-Goals Supported Program Administration
+Location Description Administration activities do not complete the objective and outcome sections.